University of Wisconsin–Madison: Libraries

 A view of the Wisconsin State Capitol from atop Bascom Hill, including the Wisconsin Historical Society (fore) and Memorial Library (rear) at left.

 The University of Wisconsin–Madison has the 12th largest research library collection in North America.
 More than 30 professional and special-purpose libraries serve the campus.
 The campus library collections include more than 11 million volumes representing human inquiry through all of history.
 In addition, the collections comprised more than 103,844 serial titles, 6.4 million microform items, and over 8.2 million items in other formats, such as government documents, maps, musical scores, and audiovisual materials.
 Over 1 million volumes are circulated to library users every year.
 Memorial Library serves as the principal research facility on campus for the humanities and social sciences.
 It is the largest library in the state, with over 3.5 million volumes.
 It also houses a periodical collection, domestic and foreign newspapers, Special Collections, the Mills Music Library, and the UW Digital Collections Center.
 The UW–Madison Libraries are members of the Big Ten Academic Alliance.

 Steenbock Memorial Library is the primary science library and supports the College of Agriculture and Life Sciences, the College of Engineering, the School of Veterinary Medicine, UW–Extension and Cooperative Extension, and the College of Liberal Arts and Science Departments of Botany, Chemistry, Computer Science, Statistics, and Zoology.
 The University of Wisconsin–Madison Archives and Records Management Department and Oral History Program are also located in Steenbock Library.
 The library is named for UW professor Harry Steenbock (1886–1967), who developed an inexpensive method of enriching foods with vitamin D in the 1920s.
-This library is open to the public.
-After the closure of the Wendt Library for Engineering, Steenbock Library was designated a Patent and Trademark Depository Library, and it maintains all U.S. utility, design, and plant patents, and provides reference tools and assistance for both the general public and the UW–Madison community.
+It is also a designated Patent and Trademark Resource Center, making it part of a nationwide network of academic, public, and state libraries that provide trademark and patent information and assistance to the public.